-The ballpark faces northeast, and in stark contrast to the Metrodome, the place is open at right field, has no stupid roof with stupid lighting, and has, yes, real grass.
-If you are old enough to remember the Twins' original home, Metropolitan Stadium, the double-decked left field bleachers will be reminiscent of that stadium, but, from some angles, will also bear a resemblance to Jack Murphy/Qualcomm Stadium in San Diego and the old Mile High Stadium in Denver (if you remember the baseball configurations of those stadiums).
-Looking at the 1st base/right field stands, you may see a resemblance to Camden Yards in Baltimore.
-Target Field does seem to have a mixture of 1970s funkiness (which, aside from round entrance ramps, was rarely incorporated into the designs of the ballparks in use in that decade) and 1990s-to-the-present convenience.
+The ballpark faces northeast, and, in stark contrast to the Metrodome, it is open at right field, has no stupid roof with stupid lighting, and has, yes, real grass.
+If you are old enough to remember Metropolitan Stadium, the double-decked left field bleachers will be reminiscent of that stadium, but, from some angles, Target Field will also bear a resemblance to Jack Murphy/Qualcomm Stadium in San Diego and the old Mile High Stadium in Denver (if you remember the baseball configurations of those stadiums).

-Above center field is a sign saying “TARGET FIELD,” with the words separated by the Target store logo.
+Above center field is a sign saying "TARGET FIELD," with the words separated by the Target store logo.
 Above that is the original team logo, with two ballplayers against an outline of the state.
-One is wearing an M logo on his sleeve, another an StP logo on his, and they’re reaching across a river to shake hands.
-This symbolizes the old minor-league teams in the American Association, the Minneapolis Millers and the St. Paul Saints, who went out of business when the original Washington Senators moved to Minnesota to become the Twins in 1961.
+One is wearing an M logo on his sleeve, another an StP logo on his, and they're reaching across a river to shake hands.
+Their names are, with absolutely no originality, Minnie and Paul.

 Food.
 Considering that Minnesota is Big Ten Country, you would expect their ballpark to have lots of good food, in particular that Midwest staple, the sausage, including German, Italian, Polish and Kosher varieties.
 Fortunately, you would be right, as the influence of regional rivals Chicago and Milwaukee has taken hold.
 Something called Kramarczuk's Food Network Creations is at Section 114 (lower level behind home plate), and Mexican and Asian specialties also dot the walkways.

-Being Midwestern, the Twins believe in beer and lots of it.
-(In their early days, the Twins heavily identified with Hamm's Beer, which was headquartered in St. Paul.
-Hamm's has since been bought out, although the brand is still sold in the Upper Midwest.)
-Being American, the Twins believe in ice cream and lots of it.
+Being American, the Twins believe in ice cream, and lots of it.
+Being Midwestern, the Twins believe in beer, and lots of it.
+In their early days, the Twins heavily identified with Hamm's Brewery, which was headquartered in St. Paul.
+Hamm's has since been bought out by MillerCoors, although the brand is still sold in the Upper Midwest.

 As stated, the Twins' team Hall of Fame is outside the park at Gate 29, with the statues.
-The members include:
+The 30 members are:

-From the 1987 & ’91 teams: Kelly, Blyleven, Hrbek, Puckett, shortstop Greg Gagne, 3rd baseman Gary Gaetti, and pitchers Frank Viola and Rick Aguilera; and general manager Andy MacPhail.
+* From the 1987 & ’91 teams: Kelly, Blyleven, Hrbek, Puckett, shortstop Greg Gagne, 3rd baseman Gary Gaetti, pitchers Frank Viola and Rick Aguilera; and general manager Andy MacPhail.

 * From the 2000s: Pitchers Brad Radke and Eddie Guardado, and outfielders Torii Hunter and Michael Cuddyer.

-* Spanning the eras: Founding owner Calvin Griffith, original team executive George Brophy, broadcasters Herb Carneal (who is in the Baseball Hall of Fame broadcaster Herb Carneal, owner Carl Pohlad, minor-league director Jim Rantz, media relations director Tom Mee, and public address announcer Bob Casey.
+* Spanning the eras: Founding owner Calvin Griffith, original team executive George Brophy, broadcasters Herb Carneal (who is in the Baseball Hall of Fame) and John Gordon, owner Carl Pohlad, minor-league director Jim Rantz, media relations director Tom Mee, and public address announcer Bob Casey.

 No mention is made of Millers legends Joe Cantillon, Joe Hauser, Ted Williams, Willie Mays, Monte Irvin, Ray Dandridge, Hoyt Wilhelm, Orlando Cepeda, Felipe Alou and Carl Yastrzemski.
 (The Millers were a Red Sox farm team, then the Giants, then the Red Sox again.)
 Or of Saints legends Duke Snider and Roy Campanella.
 (The Saints were a Dodger farm team.)

 Stuff.
-The Twins have Team Stores throughout the ballpark.
+The Majestic Twins Clubhouse Store is located next to Gate 29.
 The usual items that can be found at a souvenir store can be found there.

 Books about the Twins are not exactly well-known.
 The staff of the Star-Tribune put together Minnesota Twins: The Complete Illustrated History in 2010, to coincide with moving into the new ballpark.
-Stew Thornley published Minnesota Twins Baseball: Hardball History on the Prairie.
-Cool of the Evening: The 1965 Minnesota Twins is Jim Thielman’s look at Minnesota’s 1st major league Pennant winner.
+Stew Thornley published Minnesota Twins Baseball: Hardball History on the Prairie in 2014.
+Cool of the Evening: The 1965 Minnesota Twins is Jim Thielman's look at Minnesota's 1st major league Pennant winner.
 Bill Gutman, Dave Weiner and Tony Seidl wrote From Worst to First!
 The Improbable 1991 Seasons of the Atlanta Braves and the Minnesota Twins.